pascalkrautm/002---Audio-News-Podcast-Generator/README.md

 Inside this function a progressbar was implemented to show the scrapping progress to user.

 The function clean_data cleans the data for the export from noise.
 Noise are special characters which will disturb the speech output later.
 Such characters are tags from html as well as false punctuation.
-AS result of this class
+As result of this class an output in txt format will be generated.

         def clean_data(self, save_to_disc: bool = False):
         """